Kapalkundala (1981 film)

 Kapalkundala is a 1981 Bengali drama film directed and produced by Pinaki Bhushan Mukherji.
 It starred Ranjit Mallick, Bhanu Bannerjee and Mahua Roy Chowdhury in lead roles.
 This was the fourth remake of Kapalakundala based on 1866 same name novel of Bankimchandra Chattopadhyay.

 Plot

-Nabakumar, a youngman loses his way in the forest while returning from Gangasagar.
-A Tantric trapps him to sacrifice him before the goddess Kali.
-A lady Kapalkundala rescues Nabakumar.
-He marriede Kapalkundala and returned his village Saptagram.
+Nabakumar, a young man loses his way in the forest while returning from Gangasagar.
+A Tantric traps him to sacrifice him before the goddess Kali.
+A lady, Kapalkundala rescues Nabakumar.
+He married Kapalkundala and returned to his village Saptagram.
 The Tantric plans to take revenge against both of them.